Ministry-of-Silly-Scripts/codewars-js-XO/NOTES.md

 - domain discussion ✅
 - perform the 'canary' test just to check if the structure works construction ✅
 - it should return false for input equal to "o" ✅
+- it should return true for input equal to "xo" ✅